Japan submits bid for 2023 Women's World Cup to FIFA | The Japan Times

 “Our men’s team hasn’t won the World Cup, but our women have and we want to share our experience.”

-The JFA also published its list of 32 prospective training sites, most of which are located in or near host cities, and 43 sites earmarked as base camps for teams and referees.
+The JFA also published its list of 32 prospective training sites, most of which are located in or near host cities, and 43 sites earmarked for base camps by teams and referees.